Skip to main content

 13. Healthcare_workers_wearing_PPE_03.jpg” by Javed Anees is licensed under CC0 1.0

 This page titled 5.9: Environmental Safety is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Ernstmeyer & Christman (Eds.)
-(OpenRN) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+(OpenRN) via source content that was edited to the style and standards of the LibreTexts platform.